ScottLogic/blog/_posts/2023-05-04-langchain-mini.md

 Thought: I need to find the temperature for yesterday
 Action: search
 Action Input: "High temperature in San Francisco yesterday"
-Observation: San Francisco Weather History for the Previous 24 Hours ; 54 °F · 54 °F · 55 °F ...
+Observation: San Francisco Weather History for the Previous 24 Hours ; 54 °F · 54 °F
 Thought: I should convert to celsius
 Action: calculator
 Action Input: (54-32)*5/9